Skip to main content

 }

-When a user modifies a task or triggers a specific node in an automation workflow, the Collabase engine invokes your WASM module’s entry point with the payload and context.
+Whenever a user modifies a task or an automation flow hits your custom node, the Collabase engine invokes your WASM module’s entry point, passing the serialized payload and execution context.

-Here is a complete list of hooks currently exposed to the WASM engine.
+Below is the list of hooks currently exposed to the WASM engine:

-task:createdThe full Task object.Automatic tagging, routing, or validation upon task creation.
+task:createdFull Task object.Automatic tagging, custom routing, or strict validation upon creation.

-The engine provides specific “Host Functions” bridging your WASM sandbox to the Collabase platform.
+The engine provides specific “Host Functions” that bridge your isolated WASM sandbox to the underlying Collabase platform APIs.

 The most important host function is collabase:log.
-This allows you to stream execution logs directly to the Admin Dashboard’s live log viewer.
+This allows your plugin to stream execution logs directly to the Admin Dashboard’s live log viewer.
 AssemblyScript Example:

 @external("collabase", "log")